-The Board has adopted a Code of Ethics and Business Conduct that applies to all of Quanta's directors, officers and employees, including the principal executive officer, principal financial officer and principal accounting officer or controller.
-The Code of Ethics and Business Conduct is posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, c/o General Counsel's Office, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
-We intend to post at the above location on our website any amendments or waivers to our Code of Ethics and Business Conduct that are required to be disclosed pursuant to Item 5.05 of Form 8-K.
+The Board has adopted a Code of Ethics and Business Conduct that applies to all directors, officers and employees of Quanta and its subsidiaries, including the principal executive officer, principal financial officer and principal accounting officer or controller.
+The Code of Ethics and Business Conduct is posted on our website at www.quantaservices.com under the heading "Corporate Governance," and a printed copy may be obtained without charge upon written request to Corporate Secretary, Quanta Services, Inc., 1360 Post Oak Blvd., Suite 2100, Houston, Texas 77056.
+We intend to post at the above location on our website any amendments or waivers to the Code of Ethics and Business Conduct that are required to be disclosed pursuant to Item 5.05 of Form 8-K.